 DosSantos: Yeah, that’s probably my favorite.
 I still have it.
 80’s movies are kind of my thing.

-Blast: You’ve been in this industry for 14 years.
-You’ve been able to find some incredibly rare and valuable items.
+Blast Magazine: You’ve been in this industry for 14 years during which you have been able to find some incredibly rare and valuable items.
 What has been the most difficult piece for you to acquire?

 DosSantos: That’s a good question.
 It probably was the DeLorean from Back to the Future.
 We had the actual car and got it from the studio.
 We had it for about 10 years and then sold it at auction about 4 years ago.